Nine Entertainment IPO taps into Australia's passion for cricket

-SYDNEY (Reuters) - Investors in broadcaster Nine Entertainment Co Pty Ltd IPO-NEL.AX are hoping Friday’s listing on the Australian stock exchange taps into a national passion: cricket.
+SYDNEY, Dec 6 (Reuters) - Investors in broadcaster Nine Entertainment Co Pty Ltd are hoping Friday’s listing on the Australian stock exchange taps into a national passion: cricket.

 The A$631 million ($569 million) initial public offering coincides with the second Test match of the biennial Ashes series between Australia and England, a 131-year-old sporting rivalry that is a ratings blockbuster for Nine.